maurosorrentino/ECS-HA-website/README.md

 Some configurations are intentionally incomplete to keep the setup free-tier friendly.

-- Last error to fix is that cdn has too many CIDR blocks and sg is reaching the limit of inbound rules
 - Add NAT Gateway configuration
 - Clean up IAM policies in ecs_iam.tf
 - Implement and test the App Deployment Pipeline (ECR + ECS update)